 Financial institutions experience fraud losses worth billions every year.
-We are staring down a bleak future with a 25% increase in global fraud costs in 2027 over 2020, worth $40.62 billion.
-According to the Federal Trade Commission, consumers reported losing more than $3.3 billion to fraud in 2020, which was nearly $1.5 billion more than the previous year.
+We are staring down a bleak future with a projected 25% increase in global fraud costs in 2027 over 2020, worth $40.62 billion.
+According to the Federal Trade Commission, consumers reported losing more than $5.8 billion to fraud in 2021, which was nearly $2.5 billion more than the previous year.

 Knowledge is power and understanding subtle changes in portfolio volumes can have tremendous impacts should an attack occur.
 Pay close attention to things like application volume, demographics and credit scores prior to the holiday season and current time.

 Consumers are shaken by reports of large data breaches or increased fraud activity, which can cause them to close existing accounts or reduce their desire to apply for new credit.
 Customer service agents should be equipped with the right information and the language to assuage those fears.
 Understanding and being an advocate for the customer can cement long-term relationships.
-[Get insights from a victim’s perspective of fraud customer experience.]
 Increased staffing will likely be needed in the short term to handle the increased volumes.

-PII (Personal Identifiable Information) data breaches typically drive increases in both fraud application and account takeover – therefore authenticating customers is key.
-Also, a recent 2021 Breach Report shared an increase of 450% in 2020 from 2019 of attacks involving usernames and passwords – representing over 1 billion compromised records.
+PII (Personal Identifiable Information) data breaches typically drive increases in both fraud application and account takeover.
+Therefore, authenticating customers is key.
+Also, a 2022 Breach Report shared an increase of 35% in 2021 from 2020 of attacks involving usernames and passwords – representing over 2 billion compromised records.
 Attacks of this magnitude can diminish the effectiveness of Knowledge Based Authentication (KBA) tools.
 Do an industry scan to identify tools that have shown improved performance for authentication such as One Time Password (OTP).

 The frequency of fraud attacks and large data breaches means that we will see tighter regulatory scrutiny in application and account maintenance processes.
 Additionally, credit bureau disputes are increasing.
 Assess your current processes to make sure they are well understood, documented and controlled.
 This action will help you prepare for inevitable regulatory reviews and changes that will likely occur.